YayunFan/Reading/The Art of Witty Banter.md

 ## Chapter 15.
 Use double explanations
 #### 1. Words
 It really **boils down to** the first ten questions you will probably answer when you meet someone new. (have a particular thing as the main or central part.)
-Everything boiled down to cash in the end.
+Everything boiled down to cash in the end./ It boils down to how creative you can get.
+You can **unleash** your expert explanation on people to create engagement and immediately capitalize on a common interest.

 #### 2.